Horizon fluxes of binary black holes in eccentric orbits: Application to eccentric orbit

 \begin{widetext}

 \end{widetext}

-where $\eta=m_1m_2/m^2$.
+where $\eta=m_1m_2/M^2$.
 The last equation has been derived after taking a time derivative of $l = n(t-t_0) +c_l = u-e_t \sin(u) +\mathcal{O}(\xi^{4/3})$.
-In the quasi-Keplerian formalism, PN expansions of elliptical orbit quantities can be performed most naturally in terms of the radial orbit angular frequency $\omega_r \equiv n \equiv \xi/M$.
-This frequency is the mean motion or periastron-to-periastron angular frequency.
+In the quasi-Keplerian formalism, PN expansions of elliptical orbit quantities are done in terms of the radial orbit angular frequency $\omega_r \equiv n \equiv \xi/M$.
 The limitation of this frequency is that correspondence with the circular orbit limit becomes tricky.
-Unlike the eccentric case, the circular orbit quantities can be more naturally expanded in terms of the azimuthal or $\phi-$angular frequency $\omega_{\phi} \equiv \xi_{\phi}/M$.
-This frequency is the time to return to the same azimuthal angular position in the orbit.
+In the circular orbit case it is more natural to expand in terms of the azimuthal $\omega_{\phi} \equiv \xi_{\phi}/M$.
+This frequency corresponds to the time taken by a body to return to the same azimuthal angle.
 Indeed these two frequencies are connected to each other \cite{Moore:2016qxz}.
-However, as my primary concern is about the secular variations, it is more useful to use the relationship between the orbit-averaged azimuthal frequency $\omega_{\phi} \equiv \langle \Dot{\phi}\rangle$ and the radial frequency.
+In the current work, we will use the relationship between the orbit-averaged azimuthal frequency $\omega_{\phi} \equiv \langle \Dot{\phi}\rangle$ and $\omega_r$.
 Using orbital averaging the dependence on eccentric anomalies can be averaged out.
 As a result, it is possible to express $\xi$ in terms $e_t$ and $\xi_{\phi}$ as follows \cite{Moore:2016qxz},

 where $\xi_{\phi} = \pi Mf$. $f$ is the GW frequency and $M=(m_1 + m_2)$.